scitix/netpulse/docs/en/api/device-api.md

 ### POST /device/test-connection

 Test device connection status, used to verify device connection and authentication availability.
-Supports different driver types such as Netmiko, NAPALM, and PyEAPI.
+Supports different driver types such as Netmiko, NAPALM, PyEAPI, and Paramiko.

 **Request Example**: